Notice of Value FAQ’s

 Why did my value go up?
 Don’t you realize people can’t afford these taxes?

 We do understand the hardships people are facing however, Appraisal Districts are required to appraise property at 100% of market value (meaning what properties were selling for) as of January 1st each year.
-The current pandemic did not begin until after January 1st and any market conditions it causes will be taken into consideration in 2021.

 My AG is not on the notice.